Infinite-Time Mean Field FBSDEs and the Associated Elliptic Master Equations: Introduction

 \section{Introduction}

-The study of mean field games was initiated independently by Lasry-Lions (see \cite{lasry2006jeux,lasry2006mean,lasry2007mean}) and Huang-Malhamé-Caines \cite{huang2006large}, which is an analysis of limit models for symmetric weakly interacting $(N+1)-$player differential games.
+The study of mean field games was initiated independently by Lasry-Lions \cite{lasry2006jeux,lasry2006mean,lasry2007mean} and Huang-Malhamé-Caines \cite{huang2006large}, which is an analysis of limit models for symmetric weakly interacting $(N+1)-$player differential games.
 The parabolic master equation plays a crucial role in the analysis of mean field games, which was introduced by Lions in lectures \cite{lions2007cours}.
 It describes the strategic interaction between a representative player and the collective environment.
 We refer the reader to \cite{carmona2018probabilistic,cardaliaguet2019master,gangbo2022mean} for a comprehensive exposition on the subject.

 Forward-backward stochastic differential equations (FBSDEs) also serve as a powerful tool for the study of mean field games.
-The investigation of general nonlinear BSDEs was pioneered by Pardoux and Peng \cite{pardoux1990adapted,pardoux2005backward} in the early 1990s. \cite{shi2020forward} studied the infinite-time FBSDEs and established connections with quasilinear elliptic PDEs.
-Recently, \cite{ bayraktar2023solvability} extended this framework to the Mckean-Vlasov FBSDEs.
-This paper establishes the existence and uniqueness theorem for a broader class of infinite-time FBSDEs, and employs it to address the existence of viscosity solutions for elliptic master equations.
+The theory of general nonlinear backward stochastic differential equations (BSDEs) was pioneered by Pardoux and Peng \cite{pardoux1990adapted,pardoux2005backward} in the early 1990s.
+It's well known that BSDEs jointly with forward classical stochastic differential equations (SDEs) can provide a probabilistic interpretation of the solution of a class of second order semilinear parabolic and elliptic partial differential equations (PDEs), which generalizes the Feynman-Kac formula to nonlinear cases and plays an important role in the field of stochastic optimization.
+Here we refer the reader to \cite{peng1991probabilistic,pardoux1998backward,fuhrman2004infinite}.
+For fully coupled infinite-time FBSDEs, \cite{peng2000infinite} established the well-posedness, and \cite{shi2020forward} investigated the problem in a broader solution space and connected it to quasilinear elliptic PDEs.
+Subsequently, \cite{bayraktar2023solvability} extended this framework to McKean-Vlasov FBSDEs and used it to solve infinite-time mean field control problems and mean field games.
+This paper investigates the properties of infinite-time mean field FBSDEs, a class of fully coupled McKean-Vlasov infinite-time FBSDEs which were introduced in \cite{yang2025discounted}, and employs them to address the existence of viscosity solutions and the uniqueness of certain classical solutions for the associated elliptic master equations.
+More notably, for the distribution-independent setting, we construct a classical solution to the elliptic PDE using fully coupled infinite-time FBSDEs.

+In the recent work \cite{yang2025discounted}, we proposed the discounted infinite-time mean field games and elliptic master equations, which extends the traditional framework to infinite-time case.
+In our framework, a representative player interacts with a continuum of other players (also referred to as the population or social equilibrium).
+Let $\mu_0\in \cP(\dbR)$ be the initial state distribution in the society.
+For the player($x$), a representative player with initial state $x$, the dynamic of its state is given by

+where $\beta$, an $\dbR$-valued progressively measurable stochastic process, is the strategy of the player($x$) and $(\mu_t)_{t\geq 0}$ is the population distribution flow start at $\mu_0$.
+Denote by $\beta^x$ the optimal strategy of the representative player($x$) derived from the stochastic optimization problem: